pavlesav/ComputationalModellingSocialSystems2025/Final_project/README.md

 ## Technical details:

 - **Printing and installing your poster**: You are responsible for handing in your poster, printing it, and installing it on the examination day.
 The format of your poster is **A0 format, 841 x 1190 mm**.
-One group member should send the poster in PDF format and in A0 format to Pavle Savkovic by **xx.06.2025: pavle.savkovic@student.tugraz.at**. **Any delay results in no print and a failure in the grade**.
+One group member should send the poster in PDF format and in A0 format to the STC link by **xx.06.2025**. **Any delay results in no print and a failure in the grade**.

 - Every student has to attend **the poster presentation session**; each student will be a presenter in one round and a discussant in the other.